alliemeetsfungi/QIIME2_Help/README.md

   --p-include unassigned \
   --o-filtered-sequences path/to/search/results/database/directory-80/unassigned-rep-seqs.qza
 ```
-Run remaining unassignd sequences through the next databse!
+Now the remaining unassignd sequences can be run through the next database!
-<br><br><ins>Database TWO</ins>
-<br>*95% Identity*
+<br><br>**Database TWO**
+<ins>95% Identity</ins>
-At this step, you need to change the path for reference sequences and taxa to the files associated with the new databases reference sequences and taxa
-The remaining unassigned representative sequences file from the previous database should be used for --i-query (unassigned-rep-seqs.qza)
+At this step, you need to change the path for the reference sequences (--i-reference-reads) and taxa (--i-reference-taxonomy) to the files associated with the new databases reference sequences and taxa.
+The remaining unassigned representative sequences (unassigned-rep-seqs.qza) from the previous database should be used for --i-query.
 ```
 qiime feature-classifier classify-consensus-blast \
   --i-query path/to/search/results/database/directory-80/unassigned-rep-seqs.qza \ #Remaining unnasigned representative sequences from first database